 - 515-3 ADMINISTRATION AND SUPERVISION OF SPECIAL EDUCATION SERVICES.
 Models and practices for supervision and administration of special education programs and districts.
 Prerequisite: SPE 514 or consent of instructor. - 516-3 INSTRUCTIONAL AND ASSISTIVE TECHNOLOGY.
-Focus on enhancing the technology skills of teachers who teach students with learning/behavior problems. - 518-3 WORKSHOP IN SPECIAL EDUCATION.
+Focus on enhancing the technology skills of teachers who teach students with learning/behavior problems. - 517-3 SPECIAL EDUCATION FINANCE.
+An overview of fiscal issues in special education administration addressing certification/licensure requirements for the Illinois Director of Special Education endorsement. - 518-3 WORKSHOP IN SPECIAL EDUCATION.
 Designed to promote better understanding of psychological and educational problems of children with disabilities.
 May be repeated once to a maximum of 6 hours provided no topic is repeated. - 519-3 COMMUNITY INSTRUCTION OF STUDENTS WITH DISABILITIES.
 Advantages and disadvantages of community integration and instruction.
 Transition from school to community.
 Prerequisite: SPE 500 or consent of instructor. - 520-3 TEACHING INDIVIDUALS WITH DIVERSE NEEDS.
 Advanced knowledge of issues relating philosophical, historical, and legal foundations of education, characteristics of learners, and planning for instruction.
 Prerequisite: SPE 500 or consent of instructor. - 522-3 INSTRUCTIONAL METHODS FOR MILDLY/MODERATELY DISABLED AND AT RISK STUDENTS.
 Emphasis on current research and application of instructional methodology.
 Prerequisite: SPE 500 or consent of instructor. - 523-3 INSTRUCTIONAL METHODS FOR STUDENTS WITH SEVERE DISABILITIES.
 Program characteristics, assessment, instruction and curriculum across educational environment; databased decision-making; collaboration and leadership in programs for students with moderate/severe disabilities. - 524-3 CURRICULUM ADAPTATIONS AND MODIFICATIONS FOR INDIVIDUALS WITH DISABILITIES.
 Advanced knowledge and application of instructional strategies; students implement a curriculum development/adaptation actions research project for students who have disabilities.
 Prerequisites: SPE 500 and SPE 520. - 530-3 EARLY CHILDHOOD EDUCATION OF THE DISABLED.
 In-depth study of developmental disabilities; theories of early childhood education and curriculum appropriate for variety and severity of handicaps encountered in preschool classrooms.
-Prerequisite: SPE 500 or consent of instructor. - 532-3 ASSESSMENT OF THE YOUNG CHILDREN WITH DISABILITIES.
+Prerequisite: SPE 500 or consent of instructor.

+- 532-3 ASSESSMENT OF THE YOUNG CHILDREN WITH DISABILITIES.
 Formal and informal diagnostic techniques for planning and implementing prescriptive programs.
 Case study evaluation, task analysis, IEP's, record keeping, child find.
-Prerequisite: SPE 530.

-- 540-3 BEHAVIORAL ISSUES AND THE LEARNING ENVIRONMENT.
+Prerequisite: SPE 530. - 540-3 BEHAVIORAL ISSUES AND THE LEARNING ENVIRONMENT.
 Analysis of theory and practice of behavior management in special education; application in special education and general education settings is emphasized.
 Prerequisite: SPE 500 or consent of instructor. - 542-3 REHABILITATION SERVICES AND THE DISABLED.
 The rehabilitation process: law, Department of Rehabilitation Services; role of secondary school work study coordinator, special educator, employer, and employment agencies; impact on community services.
 Prerequisite: SPE 500 or consent of instructor. - 546-3 VOCATIONAL APPRAISAL AND PLACEMENT PROCEDURE.
 Tests and procedures used to assess individual's functional abilities, interests, and work attitudes.
 Methods used in selection, placement, and follow-up of individuals with disabilities.
 Prerequisite: SPE 500 or consent of instructor. - 578-1 to 12 FIELD STUDY.
 School or community based educational experiences in special education required for teacher certification or professional growth and development.
 Prerequisite: consent of adviser. - 595-3 SEMINAR: ISSUES IN SPECIAL EDUCATION AND FIELD BASED RESEARCH.
 Course is for advanced master's level students.
 Focus on the knowledge and skills necessary to design and implement an action research project.